LighghtEeloo/clash-from-the-gates-up/doc/7-operator.md

 longerThanLongerWire x = wire . wire . wire $ x
 ```

-And recall the eta law (or look at compiler's lintings):
+And recall the eta law (or look at compiler's lints):

 ```haskell
 longerThanLongerWire = wire . wire . wire
 ```

+It's OK if you don't know what the eta law is.
+It's not important - the compiler will catch it for you.

 ## Theorist.
 Infix Operators.